CommonAccord/Cmacc-Org/Doc/S/About/Conference/Stack/CRUD_0.md

 5.Ti=Render

 5.sec=Render some forms of "read."
-Render has at least four formats - i) Print, ii) Doc, iii) Xray, iv) a list of each of the Key/Values used in the Doc view (complete Doc, but without object model).
+Render has at least four formats - i) Print, ii) Doc, iii) Xray, iv) a list of each of the Key/Values used in rendering the Doc view (i.e., the complete text of the Doc, but not assembled)(useful for editing outside an app, e.g. by someone who doesn't use the app).

 6.Ti=Access